Books are a huge part of many of our lives.

 The Homer Player for Android (discussed in detail above) is an audiobook player designed with elderly people in mind.
 It has a simple interface (just a list with a start button), you can flip the device to stop and the reproduction speed can be adjusted.

 The BookPlayer for iOS is also highly recommended, reliable, and simple audiobook player for seniors to use.

 Where Can You Get Audio Books for Your New Device?

-There are many ways of acquiring audio books, but the most common one is through digital music stores.
+There are many ways of acquiring audiobooks, but the most common one is through digital music stores.
 They can be paid for and downloaded the same way as other files.

 Audible is possibly the most famous source to get audio books online.
 When you register you get one month of free access and then you pay a monthly subscription of $14.95 for access to a huge amount of book titles in every genre.

 They make it possible to borrow audiobooks the same way you would a regular book, anyplace and anytime.
-They have apps which are compatible with iOS, Android, Windows and Kindle.
+They have apps that are compatible with iOS, Android, Windows, and Kindle.
 So, give it a try.

 Summary and Final Recommendations

 I am sure you will be able to find the best audiobook player for you or a person you care about, so you can step into an exciting new world audio books offer.
 This is an amazing field which can really enrich your life.
-Happy listening!

 Do you have another audiobook player you recommend?
 Or other tips for enjoying audiobooks?
 Please share your thought in the comments below!